chenxingqiang/secret-learn/doc/developers/tips.rst

 While python/numpy's built-in memory management is relatively robust, it can lead to performance penalties for some routines.
-For this reason, much of the high-performance code in jax-sklearn is written in cython.
+For this reason, much of the high-performance code in secret-learn is written in cython.
 This performance gain comes with a tradeoff, however: it is very easy for memory bugs to crop up in cython code, especially in situations where that code relies heavily on pointer arithmetic.